PrefectHQ/prefect/docs/concepts/events-and-resources.md

 prefect.flow-run.e3755d32-cec5-42ca-9bcd-af236e308ba6
 ```

-Resources can optionally have additional arbitrary labels which can be used in different event aggregatino queries, such as:
+Resources can optionally have additional arbitrary labels which can be used in event aggregation queries, such as:

 ```json
 "resource": {